microsoft/FASTER/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# libDPR

+We are excited about our new distributed recovery toolkit of libDPR.
+You can find a preview version of libDPR and associated documentation on this branch. libDPR can be found under the 'cs/libdpr'.
+You can find the docs under 'docs/_pages/'.
+Note that this branch is still under active development, and we will release libDPR more formally when it is ready.
+For a more detailed writeup about the DPR model and the guarantees, please checkout
+[our SIGMOD 2021 paper](https://tli2.github.io/assets/pdf/dpr-sigmod2021.pdf).
+If you are here for the source code we used for said paper, you can find those [here](https://github.com/tli2/FASTER/commits/serverless) for D-FASTER and [here](https://github.com/tli2/FASTER/commits/libdpr) for D-Redis.